SquidFX/.github/profile/README.md

 https://discord.gg/tasUf6gA

-Twisted Souls is a project designed to explore the processes of pre-production, production, post-production, and delivery of a 3d animated horror series using the Nvidia Omniverse Platform.
+The Twisted Souls project explores the pre-production, production, post-production, and delivery of a 3D animated horror series using the Nvidia Omniverse Platform.